01 of 03

-What to Drink with British Cheese
+What to Drink With British Cheese

-- The spicy flavours of an Oloroso Sherry make a great partner to a Blue, and in particular, a Blue Stilton but even more at home with the pungent "Blues" is a sweet, pudding wine.
+- The spicy flavors of an Oloroso Sherry make a great partner to a Blue, and in particular, a Blue Stilton but even more at home with the pungent "Blues" is a sweet, pudding wine.

 - A wee dram of Whisky with cheese.
 The smoky, deep notes of a Talisker were made to be drunk with a robust Farmhouse Cheddar.

-- Full-bodied reds stand up well to mature cheeses and also like a... little blue.
+- Full-bodied reds stand up well to mature cheeses and also like a little blue.
 Dry white wines feel more comfortable with milder cheeses like a Red Leicester or similar.

 - And finally, do not overlook beers with cheese, they were, after all, one of the first drinks drunk with cheese and there is no denying they work very well together.
-Darker beers with mature, harder, lighter therefore obviously better with lighter flavoured cheese.
+Darker beers with mature, harder, lighter therefore obviously better with lighter flavored cheese.